Pocket money basics

 - If pocket money is to cover entertainment, talk about what kinds of entertainment.

-- Try not to supplement pocket money – it’s all about teaching your child to live within his means.
+- Try not to supplement pocket money – it’s all about teaching your child to live within her means.

 Pocket money and chores